The ultimate guide to leadership and sustainable development in Africa:

-In order for organizations to become more effective at using networks of leadership, interviewees suggested a number of changes that would need to occur.
+For organizations to become more effective at using networks of leadership, interviewees suggested some changes that would need to occur.

-First, at the collective level, the goal for an organization would be to create smart leadership networks, which can coalesce and disband in response to various organizational challenges.
+First, at the collective level, the goal of an organization would be to create smart leadership networks, which can coalesce and disband in response to various organizational challenges.

 These networks might contain people from different geographies, functions, and specializations, both within and external to the organization.

-Just as brains become “smarter” as the number of neural networks and connections are increased, organizations that connect more parts of their social system to each other and build a culture of shared leadership will have greater adaptability and collective capacity.
+Just as brains become “smarter” as the number of neural networks and connections are increased, organizations that connect more parts of their social system and build a culture of shared leadership will have greater adaptability and collective capacity.